 A study of composition with an emphasis on the writing process, the coherence and support of arguments, Standard Written English syntax and grammar, information literacy, and critical reading.
-The course culminates in a research paper based on critical reading and information literacy training with formal MLA documentation.
+The course culminates in a written project based on critical reading and information literacy training with formal MLA documentation.
 Note: Students must receive a grade of C or higher.
+LSF: RH